San Yu Adventist School: Merger

 In 1996, backed by the MOE, the church voted for a merger of SDAS and San Yu High.
 The government had notified the church that the area along Upper Serangoon Road near Potong Pasir, which includes the church-owned compound and Bidadari Cemetery across the road, was to be acquired for the building of the North East MRT line and for redevelopment.
 In 1997 the schools were merged and renamed "San Yu Adventist School" and the former San Yu High's existing campus at Thomson Road was renovated to prepare for the increase in students, a result of the merger.
 While the Thomson Road campus was being renovated, staff and students from the former San Yu High moved to Upper Serangoon Road.
 By 1999 compound at Upper Serangoon closed for good as SAUC graduated its last batch of students, SYAS moved to its newly renovated campus and the SAUM headquarters moved to 798 Thomson Road.

 The former site at Upper Serangoon Road is now occupied by condominiums and Stamford American International School while SAUC's assets were transferred to Mission College (now Asia-Pacific International University) in Thailand and other remaining property was moved to Thomson Road campus.

-Academics

-SYAS is opened to students from Primary 1 to Secondary 4 and follows the national curriculum.
-All Primary 6 students take the PSLE near the end of the school year.
-Students entering secondary school who speak English but not fluent enough to enter the mainstream classes will join the Preparatory Secondary 1 Foundation class to assimilate them into the Singapore education system.
-Most students enter the regular four-year Express stream leading up the O Levels.
-After completing their secondary education nearly all students go on to polytechnics or junior college.

-Students generally take a minimum of 5 O Level subjects.
-Bible Knowledge is required for all students.

-Pastoral care

-As a Christian school, students are required to attend chapel services.
-A full-time chaplain is available and attends to the spiritual aspects of school life.
-The school ceases all operations on Saturdays in conjunction with church practices.